tryton/tryton/doc/index.rst

     - *Percentage on Remainder*:

-      - Percentage: The percentage to use on the remainder amount.
+      - Ratio: The ratio to use on the remainder amount.
-      - Divisor: The reversed percentage.
+      - Divisor: The reversed ratio.

     - *Percentage on Total*:

-      - Percentage: The percentage to use on the total amount.
+      - Ratio: The ratio to use on the total amount.
-      - Divisor: The reversed percentage.
+      - Divisor: The reversed ratio.

     - *Remainder*